 If you’re looking ahead to the summer and you’re keen on bedding plants, this is a great time to sow seeds of Lobelia, Antirrhinums, and Pelargoniums, in the warmth indoors.

 If you’re thinking of purchasing compost, you may be interested to read the results of my Compost Trials.
-You’ll find the results of my 2017 Compost Trial: Growing Calendula here and the results of my 2017 Compost Trial: Growing Broad Beans here.
+You’ll find links to all of my Compost Trials here.

 Chimonanthus praecox ‘Grandiflorus’